danlynn/wkhtmltos3/README.md

            to 1024 wide and the height usually has some padding too
            see: http://www.imagemagick.org/Usage/crop/#trim
+   --redundant
+           render html page into image twice in parallel.
+If both image files are NOT identical then repeatedly render again until a newly rendered image matched any of the previously rendered images.
+Gives up after 3 additional render attempts.
+This mitigates render errors caused by failures in static resource loading.
    --width=pixels
            explicitly set the width for wkhtmltoimage rendering --height=pixels